 This is the only way to explain why Zumwinkel was considered one of the German managers who were best connected in politics and business.
 Trust is important in such circles.
-There, the time is often missing to collect and process all information to the other party.
+There is often a lack of time to collect and process all information about the other party.

 It takes a long time to set up and describe such networks: For example, Zumwinkel sat on the Supervisory Board of Lufthansa AG, but also on the Supervisory Board of Arcandor / Karstadt.

-The shock that this triggered in the German world of managers, you can not imagine big enough - especially since he triggered many people who could have evaded their taxes in a similar way, the pressing questions about a self-report.
-Today, however, we know for sure that at the time at least the then Bayern manager Uli Hoeneß has not brought to rethink.
+The shock that this triggered in the German world of managers, one can not imagine big enough - especially since he triggered many people who could have evaded their taxes in a similar way, the pressing questions about a self-report.
+Today, however, we know for sure that at least the then Bayern manager Uli Hoeneß did not bring about a rethink.

 Too often, measurements are taken with two standards.
-This also applies to the former post boss: In his own role as Telekom's supervisory board chief, Zumwinkel had taken a hard step when he kicked out Ricke, the chairman of the board, in November 2006.
-At that time, his allegations against Ricke were that past investments had not paid off and promises had not been kept.
+That also applies to the then post boss: In his own function as the head of the supervisory board of Telekom, however, Zumwinkel had taken a hard step when he put Ricke out at the time in November 2006.
+At that time, his allegations to Ricke were that past investments had not paid off and promises had not been kept.

 With two dimensions

-At the time, Zumwinkel formulated this criticism without conveying a feeling of pity.
-Even without the discussion about possible tax evasion, the Post-Supervisory Board Zumwinkel would have been able to measure itself against the criteria that applied to Telekom and Ricke.
-Zumwinkel's investments in America have not been expected either - on the contrary, there was a retreat ahead of his departure, which ended an adventure that cost many billions of euros.
+At the time, Zumwinkel formulated this criticism without conveying a sense of compassion.
+Even without the discussion about possible tax evasion, the Post-Supervisory Board Zumwinkel could have long since measured the criteria that applied to Telekom and Ricke.
+Zumwinkel's investments in America have not been profitable either - on the contrary, his withdrawal was preceded by a retreat that ended an adventure that cost many billions of euros.

-His promises with regard to the conquest of the American market, he has thus also not redeemed.
+His promises with a view to the conquest of the American market, he has thus also not redeemed.
 Zumwinkel wanted to go more praiseworthy than Ricke.
 But all senior politicians he knew were on dark Thursday morning in Cologne-Marienburg and the day after no help.
 The net stopped.

 Nevertheless, the top decision maker for 2008 was the only one to receive a bonus.
-Such developments have helped to make the reputation of managers so bad.
+Such developments have helped to make the managers' reputation so bad.
 First, the regret is missing in case of mistakes, then there are high severance pay.
-In the case of Zumwinkel, there were pension entitlements totaling 20 millions of euros, which he was able to pay off, as well as the bonus payments - more than 480.000 euros for two months.
+In the case of Zumwinkel, there were pension entitlements totaling 20 millions of euros, which he paid out, as well as bonus payments - more than 480.000 euros for two months.

 From Zumwinkel to Hoeneß

-The former manager of FC Bayern Munich, Uli Hoeneß, helped his own, dense network of relationships years later.
-On the contrary, he has to pay with imprisonment of three years and six months for his tax evasion (from which he can spend most of his time since the beginning of 2015 as a freelancer with a regular job at his football club).
-Because the district court of Munich owed the president of FC Bayern Munich in spring 2014 in one of the most spectacular tax proceedings in Germany in seven cases guilty.
+Even the former manager of FC Bayern Munich, Uli Hoeneß, was not helped by his own close-knit network years later.
+On the contrary, he has to pay a prison sentence of three years and six months for his tax evasion (of which, however, since the beginning of 2015 he has been allowed to spend most of the time as an outdoor worker with a regular job at his football club).
+The Munich Regional Court found the President of FC Bayern Munich guilty in seven cases in one of the most spectacular tax proceedings in Germany.

 Make pure table in time